austinrockman/cak-audio/cak-audio/README.md

 2. Adjust the texture control slider (0 = no effect, 0.3+ = increasing effect)
 3. Click "PROCESS" to apply the effect
 4. Use playback controls to compare original vs processed
-5. Save your processed audio with the "Save" button
+5. Save your processed audio with the "SAVE" button

 Note: Processing time depends on audio length.
-A 2-minute file takes ~3-4 seconds on Apple Silicon.

 Training Your Own Model
 1. Prepare your dataset, drop files into a "samples" folder and run `generate_texture_samples.py` (applies random control value scalars across samples)